- About Us

 Data Source(s): National Interagency Coordination Center, Southwest Coordination Center

-Normal significant fire potential is expected across Arizona and New Mexico for August through October (Figure 13).
+The onset of monsoon precipitation in southern portions of Arizona and New Mexico occurs around July 1; to the north, summer rains begin later in July.
+Consequently, the forecast for July called for significant fire potential to be normal in southern regions and above normal in the north.
 Significant fire potential refers to the likelihood that a wildland fire will require additional resources from outside the area in which the fire originated.

 Southwest Climate Outlook Staff